LindaOjo/Lindaojo.com/content/blog/articles/How-to-start-your-programming-journey.md

 The most popular programmers are web programmers (Frontend and Backend).
 Most newbies think they have to be one or the other.
 I suggest you research the various careers in programming and make a decision on what you want to explore.

-_Remember, not all roles in tech involve core programming.
-Click this to check out other roles._
+Remember, not all roles in tech involve core programming. <a class="link" href="https://www.forbes.com/sites/laurencebradford/2017/03/07/16-tech-careers-you-can-land-no-coding-required/#5c05b6a426af" target="_blank">Check out other roles.</a>

 <h3>Have a clear learning path</h3>